 The data includes answers to questions such as:

-- Where are sales coming from?
+- where are sales coming from?

-- What are the margins with certain customers?
+- what are the margins with certain customers?

-- Which reseller is outperforming the others?
+- which reseller is outperforming the others? and

-- Is there a different approach to servicing distribution for one region versus another?
+- is there a different approach to servicing distribution for one region versus another?

 Seamless scaling with IoT device distributors